ofiscal/cities/data/README.md

 # The inflation data

+## for 2019

 comes from DANE,
 specifically the most recent (as of today)
 "Anexo" here:
 https://www.dane.gov.co/index.php/estadisticas-por-tema/precios-y-costos/indice-de-precios-al-consumidor-ipc/ipc-historico

+## for 2023

+is the inflation index excluding food from the Central Bank -- which as of this commit was downloaded in March 2023.

 # Why there are 2019 and 2023 subdirectories